What are the Rockefeller Habits (and why use them)?

 Yes!
 This is what managers should be doing, week in, week out.
 Regular one-to-ones with their team based on a ‘Stop, Start, Continue’ approach.
 And make sure they don’t do them all on the same day of the month – they need to spread them out!
 These meetings allow for feedback in both directions about progress and development.

-Your exec team needs to commit to talking to at least one member of staff from a different team every week.
-Say there’s six of you in the SLT.
+Your executive team needs to commit to talking to at least one staff member from a different team every week.
+Say there are six of you in the SLT.
 It means every time you get together for your weekly team meeting, you’ll be able to share six conversations with employees on the front line – a much more informed executive meeting!
 This will give a much better overview of the stucks and enable you to get the sand out of people’s shoes much quicker.

 6. Reporting and analysis of customer feedback data is as frequent and accurate as financial data